Wajahat-Khan-bot/Project-1/README.md

 # Game: Rock/ Paper/ Scissor
 <dr>
-This a python project in which I build a game of Rock, Paper, Scissor.
+This is a python project in which I build a game of Rock, Paper, Scissor.
+That you can play with computer.